 - I just want to be alone

-At times, these thoughts are normal - sometimes, they’re even appropriate.
-However, when you begin noticing these thoughts happening on a daily basis, you might be slipping into a period of burnout.
-The same is true if these thoughts aren’t characteristic for you or if they’re negatively impacting your daily routine.
+At times, these thoughts are normal — sometimes, they’re even appropriate.
+However, when you begin noticing these thoughts happening daily, you might be slipping into a period of burnout.
+The same is true if these thoughts aren’t characteristic of you or if they’re negatively impacting your personal life and daily routine.

 Prevalence of burnout